rui314/mold/docs/mold.md

 * `-(`, `-)`, `-EL`, `-O`_number_, `--allow-shlib-undefined`, `--dc`, `--dp`, `--end-group`, `--no-add-needed`, `--no-allow-shlib-undefined`, `--no-copy-dt-needed-entries`, `--no-fatal-warnings`, `--nostdlib`, `--rpath-link=Ar dir`, `--sort-common`, `--sort-section`, `--start-group`, `--warn-constructors`, `--warn-once`, `--fix-cortex-a53-835769`, `--fix-cortex-a53-843419`, `-z combreloc`, `-z common-page-size`, `-z nocombreloc`:
   Ignored

+## ENVIRONMENT VARIABLES

+* `MOLD_DEBUG`:
+  If this variable is set to a non-empty string, `mold` embeds its command-line options to the output file's `.comment` section.

+* `MOLD_REPRO`
+  Setting this variable to a non-empty string has the same effect as passign the `--repro` option.

 ## SEE ALSO